 Eventually, my English got to the point where the native speakers didn’t suspect that I was writing in a foreign language.
 Today, I can’t imagine being a software developer without knowing English.
 All the documentation, articles, source code and online discussions are written in English.
 If you don’t understand it, that’s too bad; you are limited to the much smaller world of your local community.

-Bragging about how I got from zero to hero that is writing lengthy articles written in a foreign language is not the point of this story.
-The point is that if someone, who was struggling to write a few sentences, can get to the point where people are happily reading and sharing their articles, so can you.
-You don’t have to posses magical abilities to be able to write, type or program.
+The main takeaway from this story is that if someone like me can get to the point where people are happily reading and sharing their articles, so can you.
+You don’t have to possess magical abilities to be able to write, type or program.
 This natural ability or the so called talent simply boils down to how much time you’ve spent doing those things 3.

 I only know one cure for increasing your productivity.
 It’s not a new technique and it’s surprisingly unpopular, but it will make you a better programmer, writer, typist or whatever you are trying to get better at.
 This technique will get you to the point where people will praise you for your talent, that you were obviously so lucky to be born with.
 It’s a technique that works 100% of the time and can quickly turn a young inexperienced person into someone that towers over professionals with 20+ years of experience.